StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

 # Einführung in die Entwicklung von Multi-Plattform-Apps mit Flutter

-Erzeugung eines neuen Flutter-Projekts mit `flutter new`
+Create a new Flutter-project using the `flutter new` command in the console.

 Widget Inspector hilft enorm bei der Entwicklung und Validierung von Flutter-Apps.
 Dieser stellt die in/auf einem Screen enthaltenen Widgets in Form eines Widget-Trees dar.